zach-adams/sprig/README.md

 ## How is Twig used in this theme?

 Twig is loaded in the theme functions in the twigpress.php file in the inc/ directory.
 After it has been loaded the function `twigpress_render_twig_template` is available for us to use.
 If we look at all the top-level theme files you'll notice all they have in theme is that function.
-What that function does is tell Wordpress to look into the twigs/ directory and find the equivalent filename except with .twig as an extension.
-It then tells Wordpress that Twig will handle the rendering of this file.
+What that function does is tell WordPress to look into the twigs/ directory and find the equivalent filename except with .twig as an extension.
+It then tells WordPress that Twig will handle the rendering of this file.

-## Wordpress Function Arguments
+## WordPress Function Arguments

 You call functions like normal except with `wp` prepended to them like (wp.the_title) due to reasons explained in Caveats section.
 Functions can be called like normal: